maucejo/slydekit/docs/animations/draw-reveal.typ

 #import "/.calepin/calepin.typ" as calepin
 #import "../doc-utils.typ": *

-#set document(title: [CeTZ/Fletcher integration])
+#set document(title: [Animated drawings])
 #metadata((tags: ("animations", "draw-reveal", "cetz", "fletcher"))) <website-metadata>

-#html.elem("p", attrs: (style: "color: var(--calepin-color-link); font-size: 2em; font-weight: bold;"))[CeTZ/Fletcher integration]
+#html.elem("p", attrs: (style: "color: var(--calepin-color-link); font-size: 2em; font-weight: bold;"))[Animated drawings]

 As mentioned in #link("animations/pause.html", "Pause, uncover and only"), `uncover` and `only` are not compatible with packages like CeTZ or Fletcher.
-The reason is that CeTZ and Fletcher have their own rendering mechanisms and context.
+The reason is that drawing packages have their own rendering mechanisms and context.
 Therefore, Slydekit cannot simply wrap the content with `hide()` as it does for regular Typst content.

 To integrate with these packages, you can use the `draw-reveal` function, which reproduces the visibility logic of `uncover` and `only`, without opening a new `context`.
 This allows third-party packages to provide their own masking via the `hide-fn` argument.